thisismitch/ama_moderator/README.md

 Google+ must be enabled.

+## Notes

+### Email Domain Validation

+To restrict Google OAuth2 to a particular hosted domain, set the **HD** environment variable to the domain.
+For example, "export HD=domain.com" will only allow "domain.com" addresses to pass Google OAuth2.

 ## Need to Implement

 - Add email domain validation to user model (allow restricting to a particular domain)